Kristovwaruwu/Image-Processing-with-Javascript-filtering/README.md

 # Image Processing

-This project was built using [**Semantic-UI**](https://semantic-ui.com/introduction/getting-started.html). for the best user inteface framework.
+This project was built using [**Semantic-UI**](https://semantic-ui.com/introduction/getting-started.html) for the best user inteface framework website.

 > To use Semantic-UI
 ```